Reckless Love Affair

-Background and content
+Background and recording

 Wanda Jackson released a series of Rockabilly recordings during the late 1950s, which included the top 40 hit "Let's Have a Party" and the international hit "Fujiyama Mama".
 In 1961, Jackson returned to her country music roots and had two top ten country hits with "Right or Wrong" and "In the Middle of a Heartache".
 She would continue to be identified with country music throughout the decade.
 Reckless Love Affair was among the albums Jackson recorded specifically for the country audience.
 The record was a concept studio album that included "Passionate words of heartbreak falling from tear-moistened lips", according to the liner notes.
 It was recorded in sessions held at the Columbia Studio in Nashville, Tennessee and was produced by Ken Nelson.
 The sessions were held between 1961 and 1966.

+Content

 Reckless Love Affair was a collection of 12 newly recorded tracks.
 The album's fifth track, "What Have We Done", was composed by Jackson and her husband Wendell Goodman.
 The rest of the album had tracks composed by other writers and performers.
 The project featured several songs that told a story focused on the album's concept.
 The title track centered around a woman engaged in an affair.
 Meanwhile, "Tears Will Be the Chaser for Your Wine" and "This Gun Don't Care" offered advice to from a woman who finds her husband straying from their marriage.
 The liner notes describe "Long as I Have You" as a "melodious ballad celebrating the sunnier side of love".